deriv-com/deriv-app/README.md

 **Please follow the README of each package you intend to work with on how to get set up and their custom scripts.** However, the above scripts can be run from the root directory in the following manner.

+### Package names
+Each package is named with the `deriv-` prefix, however for the scripts above, you do not need to add the `deriv-` prefix as the scripts already prefix the 1st argument of the script with `deriv-`.

+You can find the names of packages by first navigating to the `packages` folder.
+Each subfolder is a package, and contains a `package.json` file.
+The value of the `name` key in `package.json` is the package name.

 ### Usage
 #### Starting a Development Server